Jaycarlx/MeditateApp/README.md

-# MeditateApp
+# MeditationApp
-A website for Meditation
+A JavaScript app that plays mediation sounds and video